 Service-learning courses require Loyola students to be actively engaged in the work of the community for a minimum of 20 hours/semester.
 Students can serve on-site at a community organization or work together in teams to complete a project or meet need identified by the community partner.
 Students' service experiences help them to think critically about course topics, understand the complexity of various social problems, and develop transferable skills and pre-professional experience in a "real world" setting.

-All officially designated service-learning courses automatically fulfill the University's Engaged Learning requirement.
-For more information on this requirement, or to explore other ways to fulfill it, please visit www.LUC.edu/core.
+All officially designated service-learning courses fulfill the University's Engaged Learning Requirement.
+For more information on this requirement or to explore other ways to fulfill it, please visit www.LUC.edu/engagedlearning.

-Categorical lists and brief descriptions of some of the community partners with whom Loyola students can work in completing their service assignments can be found in the Take ACTION!
-Community Partner Resource Guide.
+Information about service sites for service-learning classes can be found in the "For Students" section of the service-learning website, specifically under "Finding a Service Site."
 In many courses, instructors will recommend students to particular agencies whose area of focus is especially appropriate to course materials.
-Students can also work one-on-one with the Program Manager for Service-Learning to help identify appropriate community partners for their academic, personal, and professional goals.
+Students can also work one-on-one with the Community Partnerships Coordinator to help identify appropriate community partners for their academic, personal, and professional goals.